pi-top/pi-topPULSE/README.md

 All pi-topPULSE software and libraries are included and configured 'out-of-the-box' as standard on the latest version of pi-topOS (>= 23-06-2017).

+Download the latest version of pi-topOS at [https://pi-top.com/get-started](https://pi-top.com/get-started).

 If you are running an older version of pi-topOS or running an alternative Raspbian-based disto, then follow the steps below:

 ## Alternative: Install via apt-get

-If you are using a Raspbian-based distro and have their apt repository enabled you can follow any one of the below instructions
+If you are using a Raspbian-based distro and have their apt repository enabled you can follow either of the below instructions.
+Non Raspbian-based distros are not officially supported by pi-top but may be possible via a customer installation.

 ### Install everything

 The following commands will install everything you need to use the speaker and interact with the LEDs using Python.
-It will also reboot your Raspberry so ensure that any open documents have first been saved.
+It will also reboot your Raspberry Pi so ensure that any open documents have first been saved.

     sudo apt-get update
     sudo apt-get install pt-pulse